Below are a curated list of resources. Please feel free to suggest an additional resource using the form below.

 - ÍTM App (ios)

-An app that demonstrates basic signs in Íslenskt Táknmál (Icelandic Sign Language) - Label Icelandic (android, ios, web)
+An app that demonstrates basic signs in Íslenskt Táknmál (Icelandic Sign Language) - Tvík (android, ios)

-A digital text book broken into various categories with quizzes and games. - Embla – (iso)
+A digital text book broken into various categories with quizzes and games. - Clozemaster (android, ios, web)

 Children’s news.
-The web version has Icelandic subtitles. - Ylhýra (web)
+The web version has Icelandic subtitles.
+Use the web for Icelandic subtitles. - Ylhýra (web)

-An interactive reader with CEFR grade texts. - Mango (ios, android)
+An interactive reader with CEFR grade texts. - Forvo (ios, android, web)

 Native speakers record words to help learners with pronunciation. - Drops (android, ios, web)